GIScience/oshdb/documentation/first-steps/README.md

 Note that the OSHDB expects (and returns) coordinates in the cartesian XY order: longitude first, then latitude.
 So, the parameters for specifying a bounding box in the OSHDB are in the following order: left, bottom, right, top (or: west, south, east, north).
 Just like the OpenStreetMap data, the OSHDB also works directly with coordinates in WGS84 coordinates ([EPSG:4326](https://epsg.io/4326)) of longitude and latitude.
 To quickly get the coordinates of a bounding box in this format, we recommend the following online tool: http://norbertrenner.de/osm/bbox.html

 For now, we only define a single timestamp in our query.
-But the OSHDB also supports querying the OSM history data for multiple timestamps at once.
+The OSHDB also supports querying the OSM history data for multiple timestamps at once.
 For example, one can analyze the data in yearly steps between 2012 and 2019.
 At the end of this tutorial we will show what (few) changes are necessary to let our query generate the results for many timestamps at once.

 ## 6. Filtering OSM data

-There are several different ways to select a specific subset of the OSM dataset.
+There are several ways to select a specific subset of the OSM dataset.
 In our example, we only want to look at OSM way objects which have the `building` tag.
 To filter these objects for our query, we add the following statements to our query:

 ```java
     .osmType(OSMType.WAY)
     .osmTag("building")
 ```

-There are other variants of these methods and a few more, all work in a similar way: one specifies which OSM objects should be keept.
-Multiple filters can be specified one after each other, resulting in the set of OSM objects that match all of the selectors (i.e. an **and** operation).
+There are other variants of these methods and a few more, all work similarly: one specifies which OSM objects should be kept.
+Multiple filters can be specified one after each other, resulting in the set of OSM objects that match all selectors (i.e. an **and** operation).

 ## 7. Calculating intermediate results